 Mr. Smith was selected by Washington, D.C.
-Super Lawyers as a “Rising Star” in White Collar Defense for 2019 and 2020 and was one of only three attorneys to be recognized by IFLR’s Rising Stars Awards Americas 2021 in White Collar Defense and one of only ten attorneys to be included on the “Rising Star” shortlist in White Collar Defense by IFLR in 2020.
+Super Lawyers as a “Rising Star” in White Collar Defense for 2019, 2020, and 2021 and was one of only three attorneys to be recognized by IFLR’s Rising Stars Awards Americas 2021 in White Collar Defense and one of only ten attorneys to be included on IFLR’s “Rising Star” shortlist in White Collar Defense in 2020.

 Mr. Smith’s representative matters include:

 - Conducting an extensive anti-corruption internal investigation for Petróleo Brasileiro S.A. – Petrobras in connection with investigations by the SEC and DOJ in connection with Operation Lava Jato;